rpnzl/arrch/README.md

 We need some data to start with, preferably a large array of objects or multidimensional arrays.
 Here's a cross section of an example array...

-    // this is a LARGE array of multidimensional associative arrays
+    // this is a LARGE array of multidimensional arrays
     $data = array(
         …,
         4037 => array(